rnpbr/opennetworking-docs/docs/en/Getting Started.md

 ### 1. Installing Netbox:

 Netbox is a centralized platform for network infrastructure management, providing detailed documentation of devices, IP addresses, and physical connections.
-It allows the creation of configuration templates using Jinja2, facilitating automation and standardization in configuring devices such as routers and switches.
-This capability is essential for maintaining organized network simulation environments ready to scale as needed.
+It allows the creation of configuration templates using Jinja2, facilitating automation and standardization in the configuration of devices such as routers and switches.
+This capability is essential for maintaining organized network simulation environments that are ready to scale as needed.

 - **Official Documentation:** <a href="http://netboxlabs.com/docs/netbox/en/stable/installation/" target="_blanck">NetboxLabs</a>
 - **Installation Guide:** [NetBox Installation and Imports](Guias/Netbox/index.md)
 - **Summary:**
-    - Make sure you have Docker installed on your machine.
+    - Make sure you have Docker installed on your machine
-    - Download the official Netbox repository to your machine.
+    - Download the official Netbox repository to your machine
-    - Configure Netbox by accessing the .env file.
+    - Configure Netbox by accessing the .env
-    - Bring up the compose.
+    - Run the compose

 ### 2. Installing Containerlab:

 Containerlab is responsible for simplifying the creation and management of complex network topologies using Docker containers.
-It allows you to define and interconnect virtualized network devices efficiently, facilitating the configuration of simulation and network testing environments.
-This Docker-based approach simplifies the replication of real environments in virtual labs, providing flexibility and scalability in configuring network infrastructures.
+It allows you to efficiently define and interconnect virtualized network devices, facilitating the configuration of network simulation and testing environments.
+This Docker-based approach simplifies the replication of real-world environments in virtual labs, providing flexibility and scalability in network infrastructure configuration.

 - **Official Documentation:** <a href="https://containerlab.dev/install/" target="_blanck">Containerlab</a>
 - **Summary:**